ibm-cloud-docs/openwhisk/openwhisk_reference.md

 - *whisk internal error*: the system was unable to invoke the action.
 The outcome is recorded in the `status` field of the activation record, as document in a following section.

-Every invocation that is successfully received, and that the user might be billed for, will eventually have an activation record.
+For every invocation that is successfully received, and that the user might be billed for, has an activation record.

-Note that in the case of *action developer error*, the action may have partially run and generated externally visible side effects.
-It is the user's responsibility to check whether such side effects actually happened, and issue retry logic if desired.
-Also note that certain *whisk internal errors* will indicate that an action started running but the system failed before the action registered completion.
+When the outcome is *action developer error*, the action might partially run, and generate external visible side effects.
+It is the user's responsibility to check whether such side effects happened, and issue retry logic if desired.
+Certain *whisk internal errors* indicate that an action starts to run, but fails before the action registers completion.

 ## Activation record
 {: #openwhisk_ref_activation}